Cubs vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In nine games over the last 10 matchups when favored by sportsbooks, the Cubs have a record of 5-4.
+- In nine games over the last 10 matchups when favored by oddsmakers, the Cubs have a record of 5-4.

-- In their last 10 games with a total, the Cubs and their opponents are 2-8-0 when it comes to hitting the over.
+- The Cubs and their opponents have combined to hit the over just once in their last 10 games with a total.

 Read More About This Game